Did you know?

 Sani Pass was originally a pack-animals trail and was only opened to traffic in 1955.

 Combination packages featuring quad biking and 4x4 driving are also available.
-Sani Pass is only accessible by 4x4 and makes for an exhilarating ride.
+Sani Pass is only accessible by a 4x4 vehicle and makes for an exhilarating ride.
 Longer overnight 4x4 trails are also offered, including trips up some of Lesotho's highest peaks.

 Sani Pass can also be accessed with off-road motorbikes and combined with motorcycle tours of the southern Drakensberg or Lesotho.
 Lesotho hosts the annual Baboons' Roof of Africa motorcycle event every November, ranked as the most gruelling endurance event of its kind in southern Africa.

 Endurance of a different kind is called upon if you decide to run, or walk, up Sani Pass as part of the suitably named Sani Stagger marathon, which takes place annually in November.

 Be aware that before you reach the summit of Sani Pass, there is an international border post and passports are required to access the top.
 Also, the weather can change very quickly and dramatically in the mountains, so come prepared.

 On the topic of weather, the heavy snowfalls that blanket the escarpment in winter offer an added attraction in the form of skiing.
 A short drive into Lesotho from the Free State side will enable you to access the ski resort.